Stomach polyps often start because of injury or irritation of the lining of the stomach. This may happen with:

 - Prior stomach surgery

-- Long term use of medication that decreases acid in the stomach—called proton pump inhibitors
+- Long term use of medicines that lower acid in the stomach

-Most stomach polyps will not need treatment.
-Small polyps that may have a risk of cancer will be observed but may not need to be removed.
+Most stomach polyps will not need to be treated.
+Small polyps that may have a risk of cancer will be watched.
+They may not need to be taken out.

-Polyps that cause symptoms may need treatment.
-They may be managed with medication or surgery.
-The specific treatment will depend on the size, number, and type of polyps.
+Polyps that cause problems may need to be treated.
+This will depend on the size, number, and type of polyps.
 Antibiotics may be used to help shrink them.

-Large polyps or polyps with high risk of cancer development may be surgically removed.
-Surgical options include:
+Large polyps or those with a high risk of turning into cancer may be taken out.
+This can be done with: